 Although many applicants may gain relevant clinical experience through familiar routes such as Assistant or Research Psychologist posts, many other pathways are relevant to gaining such experience, and are valued equally highly by the Programme.
 These may include, for example, work experience gained within social services, IAPT services, healthcare assistant/support worker roles in the NHS, private or voluntary sector and in service user and carer organisations.
 All such employment needs to be directly related to the practical application of psychological principles, acquired in either a paid or unpaid capacity.

 It is not necessary for applicants to have gained extensive clinical experience in many different settings or with a wide range of clients prior to applying.
 Rather, we look for individuals who can make the most out of what they have experienced by:

 Research experience is also highly regarded, especially within a clinical, medical or social care setting.
 However, applicants whose experience is restricted solely to academic research must ensure that they have also gained relevant exposure to supervised clinical practice within an applied setting before applying.
-Please clearly draw out the clinical experience gained whilst undertaking academic study on the section of the application which itemises relevant occupational and research experience.
+Please clearly draw out the clinical experience gained whilst undertaking academic research on the section of the application which itemises relevant occupational and research experience.

 One full year (or its equivalent on a part-time basis) of relevant work experience must have been completed by the time of application.

 Personal and professional experience relevant to working with vulnerable, marginalised and undervalued people is strongly valued.

 For NHS-funded places we can only consider applicants who meet "home" fees status and who have the right to work in the UK.
 Additionally, NHS-funded places are only available to applicants who intend to work in NHS-funded services upon completion of training.